Data source types

 Remote Desktop Manager macOS supports multiple types of data source.
 First decide which data source you are going to use.

-Upon initial installation, you will be running from a local data source which is an SQLite database.
+Upon initial installation, you are running from a local data source which is an SQLite database.

 ICON NAME DESCRIPTION PROS AND CONS